We are looking forward to having you join our team!

 Onboarding

-We utilize global background check program to conduct background screenings on newly hired and rehired employees.
-This program helps us make informed, quality hiring decisions to support our business needs while adhering to local laws and regulations.
+We utilize a global background check program to conduct background screenings on newly hired and rehired employees.
+This program helps us make informed hiring decisions to support our business needs while adhering to local laws and regulations.

-The contingency check comprises of a background screen (education information and employment background) and drug screen.
-This process can take up to 2-3 weeks to complete.
+The contingency check includes a background screen (education and employment) and a drug screen.
+This process can take up to 3 weeks to complete.
 Note that you will need to be in the U.S. to complete the drug screen.

 You will be notified once you successfully complete all required pre-employment contingencies.
-If you have questions about this process, please reach out directly to your NEA representative.
+If you have questions about this process, please reach out to your New Employee Administration (NEA) representative directly.

 First day logistics

-Once all contingencies have been cleared, you will recieve a "First Day Letter" electronically from NEA which will include where to report on your first day.
-Your manager will be sure to update you if there is any additional information regarding first day logistics that you need to know.
-Allow yourself some extra time for arrival in case of unexpected delays.
+Once all contingencies have been cleared, you will receive a "First Day Letter" electronically from the New Employee Administration (NEA) team, which will include where to report on your first day.
+Your manager will update you if there is any additional information you need.
+In preparation for your first day, allow yourself extra time for arrival in case of unexpected delays.
 It is also helpful to have your manager's name and phone number in case of emergencies.

 This will vary depending on what department you are working with.
-If you are unsure of the attire for your department, please feel free to reach out to your manager contact.
+If you are unsure of the dress code for your department, please feel free to reach out to your manager.

-You will recieve a separate email prior to your first day from ‘DoNotReply@www.perfectcompliance.com’ requesting that you complete Section 1 of the Form 1-9 electronically.
+You will receive a separate email prior to your first day requesting that you complete Section 1 of the 1-9 Form electronically.
 Please make sure to check your spam folder to ensure receipt.
-Please review the instructions and the list of acceptable documents. *You must bring the required original document(s) for verification purposes on your first day.
+Review the instructions and the list of acceptable documents. *You must bring the required original document(s) for verification purposes on your first day.

-It's also helpful to be prepared with a pen and notebook on Day 1.
-You will be receving a laptop within your first week.
+It's also helpful to be prepared with a pen and notebook on day 1.
+You will receive a laptop within your first week.

 Intern events and networking

 Yes!
-We have an invite only LinkedIn group called the Future Talent Program group.
-A link to the group can be found here.
+We have an invite-only LinkedIn group called the Future Talent Program group.
+If you haven’t done so already, please join the group and introduce yourself.

 Post-internship